Rebekacompetent445/fingers/fingers-protocol-draft.md

 What appears in the URI is what is parsed.

-## 13. Path and Target Mapping
+## 13. Target and Relay Mapping

-The path is interpreted positionally.
-The final path segment is the target.

-Path segments are emitted in reverse order using @ syntax to preserve compatibility with legacy Finger forwarding conventions, where the chain reads right-to-left (e.g., user@host1@host2):
+The URI path, if present, contains one target string.

+That target string is emitted directly into the request line after any flags.

+Relay chaining, if used, is expressed inside the target using `@`, following the original Finger model.

+Examples:

-- `fingers://example.com` maps to `<CRLF>`
+- `fingers://example.com` maps to ``
-- `fingers://example.com/user` maps to `user<CRLF>`
+- `fingers://example.com/alice` maps to `alice`
-- `fingers://example.com/host1/user` maps to `user@host1<CRLF>`
+- `fingers://example.com/alice@example.net` maps to `alice@example.net`
-- `fingers://example.com/host2/host1/user` maps to `user@host1@host2<CRLF>`
+- `fingers://example.com/alice@example.net@example.org` maps to `alice@example.net@example.org`

-This specification assigns no required meaning to those earlier segments beyond syntax.
-A server may interpret that text however it wants.
-One server may treat it as a forwarding chain.
-Another may treat it as a local taxonomy or lookup key.
+This specification assigns no required meaning to relay chains beyond syntax.

+A server may treat `alice@example.net@example.org` as an actual relay request.

+Another server may treat it as a local lookup key.

 Both are valid.

 ## 14. Flags